 - Outliers: Because of storage, measurement or data insertion errors, outliers (anomalous data) may appear in some of our fields.
 These values can substantially distort the distribution of the data and thus affect the entire learning process.
 There are many techniques that can be used to try to detect these outliers.
 We’ll expand on this topic in future posts.

 In our next blog post, we’ll look at the data transformation tools we use to tailor all the information we have so that it’s valid for training a machine learning model.
-Subscribe now to stay up to date with our latest posts on Artificial Intelligence.

 Oscar García-Olalla Olivera is a Data Scientist and R&D Engineer at Xeridia